Skip to main content

 Prescription Queries

-• How and when to take your medicine
+• When/how to take your medicines

-• Possible side effects and interactions
+• Side effects or interactions

 • Over-the-counter alternatives